Anupam-USP/ML-Projects/README.md

 * Matplotlib
 * Pandas (For manipulating dataset)
 * OpenCV (For manipulating images)
+* Sklearn (For implementing certain algorithms)

 If you don't have the above you can install the with following commands

-(For linux you need to use `pip3` and for windows use `pip`)
+(For Linux you need to use `pip3` and for windows use `pip`)
 ```
 pip3 install numpy
 pip3 install matplotlib
 pip3 install pandas
 pip3 install opencv-python
+pip3 install sklearn
 ```

 ## Projects